Skip to footer content

 Best practices include:

-• Dispose of PdfDocument objects immediately (using statements).
+• Dispose PdfDocument objects immediately (using statements)

 How Do I Deploy and Monitor My Azure PDF Generator?